 - Making sure day care staff and children who attend the day care have up-to-date immunizations

 - Rules about when children should stay home if they are sick

 Staff may need to know:

-You can help by creating an action plan with your health care provider and making sure your child's day care staff knows how to follow that plan.
+You can help by creating an action plan with your provider and making sure your child's day care staff knows how to follow that plan.

 Aronson SS and the Pennsylvania Chapter of the American Academy of Pediatrics.Model Child Care Policies

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.